nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 ## ☁️ Deploy Backend on Vercel (Node)

 This repo is configured to deploy the Node/Express backend via `@vercel/node`.
+The backend uses only Gemini; no other LLM providers or local heuristics are used.

 Routes:
 - All routes go to `/api/node.js` (Express app)